 Mention the word "chicken" and people may think of chickens strolling happily on a farm until they are brought in for butcher.
 Nothing could be further from the truth.

-Unlike the chicken pictured above, the chicken that is for sale in most markets comes from a factory.
+The chicken that is for sale in most markets comes from a factory.
 The chickens are raised in a small space packed together with hundreds of other chickens, who never get to see sunlight, have very little room to move and are stepping not only in their own fecal matter, but also the fecal matter of countless other birds.

 If you spent your life packed in a small area with hundreds of other people with no flushing toilet, no sunlight and no fresh air, how healthy would you be?
 The chickens would normally die under these circumstances, so they must be pumped full of antibiotics to keep them alive long enough to be butchered and delivered to your table.